 Damilano Barolo Cannubi 2010 (Piedmont, Italy) $75

-A stunning, single vineyard Barolo, as always built on the Nebbiolo grape, expect this wine to engage your senses from expressive aromatic start to well-developed finish.
+A stunning, single-vineyard Barolo built on the Nebbiolo grape, expect this wine to engage your senses from the expressive aromatic start to a well-developed finish.
 Cherry, black licorice, tobacco leaves, and mocha notes all swirl together in a heady mix of foundational, terroir-driven fruit and oak-induced spice supported by supple tannins and gorgeous balance.
-A well-calibrated dance of both power and elegance make this particular Barolo an incredible delight and one that will manage well with local fare including white truffle themes, braised game, grilled beef and roasted lamb shanks.

 07 of 10